thomasrotchford/CS386-2024-multiPainter/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Just so you know, we have a Project Contribution Code of Conduct, please follow it in all your interactions with the project.
+Just so you know, we have a Project Contribution Code AND Code of Conduct, please follow it in all your interactions with the project.

-# Project Contribution Code of Conduct
+# Project Contribution Code

  1. All team member contributions shall be committed on GitHub.